Sidi1901/count_down/README.md

 Check out the demo below,
 https://sidi1901.github.io/count_down/

-For changing the final date, go yo app.js and modify the end date.
+For changing the final end date, go to app.js and modify the end date.